stevemac321/SciKit_Machine_Learning_Barebones_Footprint/README.md

-# ⚡ Scikit Embedded Machine Learning on STM32 (Barebones Footprint)
+# ⚡ Scikit-learn Embedded Machine Learning on STM32 (Barebones Footprint)
 Apart from this project's scikit-learn/TensorFlow applications, it features a low binary footprint Makefile project that works SxS with STM32CubeIDE project, but the Makefile produces a much smaller footprint both in terms of the .bin to be flashed and the .elf fo debugging.
 IDE or Makefile, though I do include the original .ios (CubeMX) file, there is no generated code, HAL or otherwise.
 Also, it does not use the C lib, nano or otherwise.